GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 **Is it a good practice to add items to a JPA entity @OneToMany collection using JSON Patch?**
 - I did this for the Author -> N BOOK in this example [AuthorPatchService.java](https://github.com/GaetanoPiazzolla/spring-boot-patch/blob/master/src/main/java/gae/piaz/jsonpatch/service/patch/AuthorPatchService.java), but I think it should be way easier to build a separate endpoint to add and remove items to a collection.
-  The mapping to bean and back, the persist and the cascade are not that easy to handle.
+  The mapping to bean and back, the persist and the cascade are not that easy to handle, as you can see yourself.

 ----

-Read more about SpringBoot in the articles :
+Read more about SpringBoot in the following awesomely written articles:

 - [Accelerate Spring Boot APP Start Time - Simply](https://gaetanopiazzolla.github.io/java/springboot/2024/06/22/fast-boot.html)
 - [Tremendous Simplification of SpringBoot Development with TestContainers](https://gaetanopiazzolla.github.io/java/docker/springboot/2023/05/27/springboot-tc.html)